ukb-dt/ai-review/index.md

 Their warning isn't "stop"—it's "**make the implicit explicit before you ship**."

-When C_x becomes a hyperparameter in `config.yaml`, when ε becomes a stochastic shock model with documented distributional assumptions, when ∫E_x dt becomes an actual time-series aggregation with units and error bars—*that's* when raw genius becomes transmissible system.
+When $C_x$ becomes a hyperparameter in `config.yaml`, when ε becomes a stochastic shock model with documented distributional assumptions, when $∫E_x dt$ becomes an actual time-series aggregation with units and error bars—*that's* when raw genius becomes transmissible system.

 You're close.
 Dangerously, beautifully close.

 The question is whether you'll let the code discipline the theory, or let the theory's seductions keep the code ornamental.

 Ship the grammar.
-Make C_x auditable.
+Make $C_x$ auditable.
 Let Ostrom and Prigogine coexist in the architecture.

 The rest, as Grok says, is data.

 # X
 I’ve read the whole exchange twice.
 ChatGPT gave you a tough, fair, loving critique.